paoloo/blockchainPOC/README.md

 - **NODE**: https://chain.com/docs/1.2/node/doc/index.html

 ## Docker
 - Create a self contained version of application with: `lein ring uberjar`;

+Then

 - Run `docker build -t paoloo/bcpoc .` to create image;
 - And finally, run `docker run -p 5000:5000 paoloo/bcpoc` to instantiate it.

 OR

 - docker-compose up

-> (and be happy)
+`and be happy ;D`

 ## ToDo
-- **REFACTOR** as it was a copy-and-paste from REPL to test the concept
+- **REFACTOR** as it is a copy-and-paste from REPL to test the concept
-- ~~Add Dockerfile with buildstep and run everything with docker-compose~~
-- ~~THE DOCKERFILE IS BUGGY AND FOR EXPERIMENTS~~
-- ~~add payment list endpoint~~
+- create a middleware to tokenize wallet data(id amd xpub)
-- create frontend
+- create front-end in clojurescript

 ## License

-Copyright © 2018 Paolo Oliveira - if you use this code, you have to teach something to at least 5 monkeys.
+Copyright © 2018 Paolo Oliveira - if you use this code, you have to teach something to at least 5 children.